 - Google must stop dictating which search and browser apps are pre-installed on Android phones by manufacturers

 - Google must end anti-competitive deals involving Google search exclusivity

 - Google must not threaten access to the Google Play Store if manufacturers express an interest in new versions of Android not backed by Google

-It is not currently clear whether the requirements would apply to current Android devices, or would simply apply to Android devices released after this ruling.
+It is not currently clear whether the requirements would apply to current Android devices, or would simply apply to

 Google is not the first company to have been hit by heavy regulation over anti-consumer practices in the EU.
 Microsoft was previously fined by the European Commission over similar practices, and was also brought up on forcing consumers to use specific web browsers.